Railgun-Community/ppoi-safe-broadcaster-example/README.md

 sudo ./docker/setup
 ```

-This will setup 2 naku nodes & 1 relayer node.
+This will setup 2 naku nodes & 1 broadcaster node.
 Configure its base defaults, and launch.

 ## Useful Commands